 - Benchmarking tools: Once we can classify you, as a grantmaker, we can help you to compare yourself to similar grantmakers on the SmartyGrants system.

-- Cross-sector data sharing: We'll also be able to compare one grantmaking sector with another, and provide a better picture of what all sectors combined are doing.
+- Cross-sector data sharing: CLASSIE allows us to more easily compare one grantmaking sector with another, and provide a better picture of what all sectors combined are doing.

 - International data sharing: CLASSIE is based on the very latest international system of social sector classification, facilitating data sharing across international borders.

-The sections of CLASSIE that are currently available describe:Organisations, including:
+The sections of CLASSIE that are currently available describe:Entity classification (Australia only), including:

-- Organisation type (e.g. individual, government agency, business, not-for-profit, educational institution)
+- Entity type (e.g. individual, government agency, business, not-for-profit, educational institution)

 - Agriculture, fisheries and forestry